Is Pueraria javanica the same as invasive kudzu?

 |---|---|---|

-| Nitrogen Fixation | Rhizobia in root nodules convert atmospheric N₂ | 100-200 kg N/ha/yr saved in fertiliser costs |
+| Nitrogen Fixation | Rhizobia in root nodules convert atmospheric N₂ | Up to 250 kg N/ha/yr fixed, reducing fertiliser needs |

 | Erosion Control | Dense ground cover protects soil surface | Reduced topsoil loss on slopes |